-5 Tips for Hiring the Right Custom Home Builder in Boulder, Colorado Springs or Denver
+5 Tips for Hiring the Right Custom Home Builder in Boulder, Colorado Springs Denver, Fort Collins, or Pueblo areas

 2. References.
 Check your chosen contractor’s past work.
 Take a look at some of the custom home builder’s work.
 Talk to a few of the builder’s customers.
 Ask them about the finished product as well as the process.